qiyfoundation/Qiy-Scheme/Functional Specification.md

 * The _Qiy Application_ uses the _Data Reference_ to acquire the data.

 ### 5.5.1 Service by Reference
-In Qiy providing data is viewed as a service and requesting data as an operation of this service, so the 'data by reference'-pattern is implemented as using a Service by Reference-pattern:
+In Qiy providing data is viewed as a service and requesting data as an operation of this service, so the 'data by reference'-pattern is implemented as using a _Service by Reference_-pattern:
 * A _Qiy Application_ requests an _Operation Reference_ (_Operation Reference Request_).
 * A _Operation Reference_ is created by registrating the specification of the operation _Operation Specification_ and returned (_Operation Registration_).
 * The _Qiy Application_ uses the _Data Reference_ to acquire the data (_Operation Execution_).